Year of entry 2024

 For fees information for international taught postgraduate students, read Masters fees.

 Fees for part-time courses are normally calculated based on the number of credits you study in a year compared to the equivalent full-time course.
 For example, if you study half the course credits in a year, you will pay half the full-time course fees for that year.

 Additional cost information

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs.

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 You may also be eligible to apply for a scholarship to help support your studies.

 Many students will want to pursue a career as a creative practitioner, working as a writer for stage, screen or new media.
-Although this is a fiercely competitive field, this degree is designed to help you realise your ambitions.
+Although this is a fiercely competitive field, this degree is designed to help you realise your ambitions by helping you to connect your creative and intellectual concerns to specific industry contexts and practices.
 You will be encouraged to explore writing across a range of different forms and media, developing skills that can be applied across both traditional and new media.

 The course has established a powerful record for developing successful writers and creative leaders, from playwrights, television writers and dramaturgs, to performers, broadcasters and journalists.